-Moist, tender, and not too sweet, these dark chocolate zucchini cupcakes are perfect for both snacks eaten plain and for celebrations with the addition of frosting.
+Moist, tender, and not too sweet, this recipe for dark chocolate zucchini cupcakes is perfect for both snacks eaten plain and for celebrations with the addition of frosting.

-Of course we probably all hope that adding zucchini to breads and cakes adds a bit of nutritional value - and maybe they do, but hey, they are cupcakes, after all!
+Of course we probably all hope that adding zucchini to breads and cakes adds a bit of nutritional value – and maybe they do, but hey, these are cupcakes after all!

-This frosting, though - well, that's another story.
-It is firmly in the decadent dessert camp, making it perfect for celebrations.
+This frosting – well, that’s another story.
+It’s rich, smooth, and firmly in the decadent dessert camp, making it perfect for celebrations.

-You can also dust these cupcakes with powdered sugar or use your favorite frosting recipe - these are great with a peanut putter frosting, too.
+You can also simply dust these cupcakes with powdered sugar or use your favorite frosting recipe.
+I really like these with peanut putter frosting, too.

 Dark Chocolate Zucchini Cupcakes